From £90,8057

 9

-04 Lotus Eletre 2024 review cockpit
+Lotus Eletre review 2025 018 dash

 The car’s primary and top-level secondary controls and displays are a little unconventional but quite well thought out.
 A slim strip of digital instrument display sits behind the steering wheel, conveying a sensibly chosen selection of information (and it extends across the dash, in front of the passenger, to relay relevant information there too).
 But behind it is a usefully large head-up display and to the driver’s left a 15.1in landscape-oriented touchscreen display.

-Passenger space within that second row itself is predictably generous, and occupants are well provided with innovative storage areas and a touchscreen console of their own.
+Passenger space within that second row itself is predictably generous and occupants are well provided with innovative storage areas and a touchscreen console of their own.
 Outright passenger comfort is limited by the car’s high cabin floor, however, and by the slightly thin, mean-feeling padding of the seat cushions.

-The Eletre’s 15.1in touchscreen infotainment screen seems slightly suspiciously over-designed.
+The Eletre’s 15.1in infotainment touchscreen seems slightly suspiciously over-designed.
 It has several attractive backgrounds, looks very neat and responds quickly, but it’s not as easy to use as it might be, with slightly fiddly small shortcut icons and a menu structure that requires a little too much to and fro not to be a distraction while driving.

 There's no direct ADAS menu shortcut, for example.
 Neither is there a north-up display mode for the factory sat-nav that gives you proper control of zoom mapping scale.
 And said sat-nav tends to plot routes taking in charging stops that you haven’t asked it to set.